1968 Democratic National Convention: Daley's fear of the protestors

 Ten thousand demonstrators gathered in Chicago for the convention, where they were met by 23,000 police and National Guardsmen.
 When asked about anti-war demonstrators, Daley repeated to reporters that "no thousands will come to our city and take over our streets, our city, our convention".

 Daley later said his primary reason for calling in so many Guardsmen and police was reports he received of plots to assassinate Democratic Party leaders including himself.
-One of Daley's aides told the media that the anti-war demonstrators were "revolutionaries bent on the destruction of America".
+One of Daley's aides told the media that the demonstrators were "revolutionaries bent on the destruction of America".
 When the media reported that Daley had given orders to the police to restrict the activities of Democratic delegates loyal to McCarthy, Daley gave an outraged press conference saying, "This is a vicious attack on this city and its mayor".

 The leaders of the Yippies (Youth International Party), Abbie Hoffman and Jerry Rubin, specialized in outlandish, bizarre rhetoric to provoke media attention, and Daley took many of their outrageous threats seriously.